belle2/basf2/online_book/basf2/b2bii.rst

 case of Belle II MDST.

-Despite the different parameterisations, charged final state particles can still be reconstucted using `fillParticleList` function in basf2.
+Despite the different parameterisations, charged final state particles can still be reconstructed using `fillParticleList` function in basf2.
 But due to the different definition, as well as detector, it is not recommended to use Belle II style PID in b2bii.